 - Speaking to other students or communicating with them under any circumstances.

-- Bringing any materials or devices into the examination room that are not authorized by the examiner.
+- Bringing materials or devices into the examination room that the examiner does not authorize.

 - Consulting any person or materials outside the confines of the examination room.

 - Persisting in attempts to read other students’ examination papers.

 Other academic misconduct may include:

 - Tampering with examination scripts, class work grades and class records.